Casual Dining in Sham Shui Po

 Tip: Get the triple sauce; the canonical Sham Shui Po combination is sesame, sweet soy and hoisin together.

-Kung Wo on Pei Ho Street in Sham Shui Po grinds soy beans into tofu by hand since the 1960s, with douhua and fried bean curd plates landing under HK$35 in a Kowloon storefront.
+Kung Wo on Pei Ho Street in Sham Shui Po grinds soy beans into tofu by hand since the 1960s, with douhua and fried bean curd plates landing under HK$35.

 Try: Tofu pudding and deep fried bean curd